I go to Lowe’s almost every Saturday for something, and I usually find myself walking through the garage storage section.

-As I explained in my track system recommendations article, I went all-in on the Gladiator GearTrack and
+As my track system recommendations article explained, I went all-in on my garage’s Gladiator GearTrack and

-But sometimes I find a really great hook or basket from another system that I can’t get through Gladiator.
-I stand there in the middle of the aisle, holding this hook or whatever, wondering if its compatible with my system.
+But sometimes, I find a great hook or basket from another system that I can’t get through Gladiator.
+I stand in the middle of the aisle, wondering if there are Gladiator compatible hooks.

-So I decided to run an experiment to find out what accessories from different brands are compatible with Gladiator.
+So, I decided to run an experiment to determine what accessories from different brands are compatible with Gladiator.

 You can check out the other installments in my “Will this accessory work” series here: